Today's History Trivia for January 20

 1982 Ozzy Osbourne The heavy-metal musician is bitten by a bat as he tries to bite its head off during a concert in Des Moines, Iowa.
 He was hospitalized and treated for rabies.

 1961 You're In the Picture Jackie Gleason's TV game show makes its first and only broadcast.
-Celebrity contestants stuck their faces through the holes of a large picture and tried to guess what it was by asking Gleason questions.
-It was so bad, the following week Gleason spent a half hour apologizing for it.
+It was so bad, the following week, instead of airing another episode, Gleason spent a half hour apologizing for how bad the show was.
+The show consisted of four celebrity contestants who would stick their faces through the holes of a large picture and tried to guess what it was by asking Gleason questions.
+See video clips.

 1954 Lowest recorded temperature in the continental U.S., -69.7º in Rogers Pass, Montana.